beacontalk/mirrorbits/README.md

 mirrorbits enable mirrors.example
 ```

-### Realtime file availability
+### Real-time file availability

-By appending `?mirrorlist` to any file served by mirrorbits, you'll be able to get some useful realtime informations about the given file.
+By appending `?mirrorlist` to any file served by mirrorbits, you'll be able to get some useful real-time informations about the given file.
 You can see a [live example here](https://get.videolan.org/vlc/2.2.4/win32/vlc-2.2.4-win32.exe?mirrorlist).

-### Realtime mirrors statistics
+### Real-time mirrors statistics

 Mirror statistics are available by querying mirrorbits with the `?mirrorstats` argument.
 You can see a [live example here](https://get.videolan.org/?mirrorstats).